ColinDuquesnoy/MellowPlayer/docs/developers/plugins.rst

 Create a new plugin
 -------------------

+**This feature does not exists anymore in v2.95.0, we will be back for v3.0.0**

 To create a plugin, go to the **Control** drop down menu or the **Developer** main menu and click on **Create plugin**.